jschuringa/review-scraper/README.md

 Tests are located in test folders under the folder the code being tested is located in. (for app.py, '/Review-Scraper/Tests/app-tests.py' etc)
 I used nosetest to run them, which should be installed from the requirements.txt Should just need to run "nosetests" in any environment.

+## Chromedriver
+In order to easily use selenium, I drop the chromedriver right next to the virtualenv python executable.
+While I tried to automate this as much as possible, if you're on a different version of chrome or the Linux/Mac setup scripts don't work, I wanted to provide the links to download the chrome driver.
+The main download page is here: http://chromedriver.chromium.org/downloads If on Linux or Mac, drop the extracted executable into the /venv/bin folder.
+If on Windows, into the venv/Scripts folder.